 Fort St. John Photo: Simon Ratcliffe

-There is an infectious, energetic rhythm in Fort St. John, a friendly city that has the second youngest population in British Columbia.
-Optimism, wealth, and good, clean fun are in the hearts of every resident.
+Located along the Alaska Highway in British Columbia’s Northern BC region, the infectious, energetic rhythm in Fort St. John, offers up a friendly city that has the second youngest population in British Columbia.
+Optimism, wealth, and good, clean fun are in the hearts of their residents.
 Proclaimed as the Music Capital of Northern BC in 2009, Fort St. John is alive with the sound of music all year round.

 Outside the city limits, a mosaic of croplands grow under the warm summer skies, creating a patchwork that reaches out to the area’s deep, clean lakes and lush forests.
 Here adventurers, recreational enthusiasts, and wildlife share thousands of acres of pristine wilderness playground.

 While the long hot summer days are filled with water-skiing, hiking, camping and horseback riding, the bright, cold winters create the perfect playing fields for the avid sledders, ice fishermen, cross-country skiers and hunters.

 The “Aurora Borealis”, otherwise known as the Northern Lights, is one of nature’s amazing attributes and can best be seen on a clear, winter night right around Fort St. John.

 This is the place for adventure, no matter the season.
 A place where weather extremes are embraced for the challenge they offer and the satisfaction they reward.

 Historically, Fort St. John traces its roots back to the end of the 18th century, when Alexander Mackenzie opened a series of forts along the Peace River to service the fur traders.